ajitkr09/TheMoviesDownloader/README.md

-# Not In Working Condition
+# Not In Working Condition For Non-Techies.(Well It's Only A Effort Away To Use It)
+# But I Am Going To Tell You How To Use It.
+1. Clone The Repository.`
+2. `cd TheMoviesDownloader`
+3. `Python3 filedownloader.py` You Need to use Python3 Instead Of Python In Linux.
 # TheMoviesDownloader
 This Script Can Download Your Favourite Movies &amp;
 Webseries From themoviesflix.in.net ('Amazing Website') The Problem This Script Solves are.